 Background

-I created the Giving Art Project after winning an art competition sponsored by the Vancouver Island Symphony (VIS).
+I launched the Giving Art Project after winning an art competition sponsored by the Vancouver Island Symphony (VIS).
 As part of their Pictures Project, the VIS requested submissions of art that were inspired by the music of Russian composer, Modest Mussorgsky.
 The VIS chose my submission (“The Hatching”) for Mussorgsky’s piece called “Ballet of the Unhatched Chicks.”
 My artwork – along with nine other winning submissions – were showcased during the VIS’s performance of “Pictures at an Exhibition” (above image).
 I later sold “The Hatching” and donated the net proceeds to the VIS’s educational and outreach programs.

 Participating in the Giving Art Project